anronuay/MS2-Santorini/README.md

 ## User Experience (UX)

--   ### User stories

-    -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the individual.
+    	1. As a user, I want to easily understand the main purpose of the site and learn more about the individual/organisation.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a user, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look through their portfolio to understand what their skillset and personality is and if they are competent.
-I also want to locate their social media links to see their content on social media to determine how trusted and known they are.

-    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about upcoming and/or developed projects.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the individual with any questions I may have.
-        3. As a Returning Visitor, I want to find their social links.
+        3. As a user, I want to look for infomation relevant to Santorini that could help aid a propective visitor/traveller to the island.
+Both in the form of recommodations and other dedicated Santorini travel sites, in the social media links.

     -   ### Design
     -   #### Colour Scheme